ZhuohaoHe/mini-WSGI-server/README.md

-# Mini WGSI Server
+# Mini WSGI Server

-This is a simple WGSI server, according to tutorials [Let’s Build A Web Server](https://ruslanspivak.com/lsbaws-part1/)
+This is a simple WSGI server, according to tutorials [Let’s Build A Web Server](https://ruslanspivak.com/lsbaws-part1/)

 > What is WSGI?
 >
 > Python Web Server Gateway Interface (WSGI),
 > which allowed developers to separate choice of a Web framework from choice of a Web server.

-This mini WGSI server can run our basic Web application written with Web framework such as Flask, Django, or some other Python WSGI framework
+This mini WSGI server can run our basic Web application written with Web framework such as Flask, Django, or some other Python WSGI framework

-There are some simple examples of application in `/test_app`, which can be used to test WGSI server.
+There are some simple examples of application in `/test_app`, which can be used to test WSGI server.

 ## Extra Feature